uriafranko/Monitor-Assests/README.md

 # Monitor Assets

-In this repo, I’ll show you how to create Monitor that keep an eye on your website and his assets.
+In this repo, I’ll show you how to create Monitor that keep an eye on your website and his assets.<br>
 We will be using Python3.7 + Serverless lambda

 ## Getting Started

 In order to go through this tutorial, make sure you have:
-* Installed Python 3.7
+* Installed Python 3.7.
-* Installed Node.js v6.5.0 or later
+* Installed Node.js v6.5.0 or later.
-* AWS account with admin rights (You can create one for free [right here](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html))
+* AWS account with admin rights (You can create one for free [right here](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html)).

-### Here is the plan
+## Here is the plan

 1. Setup Serverless framework
 1. Get AWS credentials